microbiomedata/mixs_fresh_start/README.md

 This project provides support for converting the MIxS standard into LinkML via schemasheets

+It provides full automation and better reporting, as an alternative to the more manual curation that was started in https://github.com/GenomicsStandardsConsortium/mixs/tree/issue-511-tested-schemasheets/schemasheets/tsv_in (although it does not address the class definitions or slot-to-class assignments that are aviaoable in that repo yet.)

 The current implemntation focuses on aiding curators in distilling global definitions for terms that have (intentional or not) variations in the contest of different environmentla packages.

 This prject can save a colored log of the difference between the original combined sheet and any user-provided differences in the modified sheet. **It only works on Linux systems at this point.**